American Mosaic Journalism Prize: David Dennis, Jr. (2021 Prize Recipient)

 In June 2021, David joined The Undefeated as a full-time senior writer covering music for the culture vertical of the ESPN multimedia content initiative on sports, race, and culture.

-In May 2022, David published a book with HarperCollins titled, “The Movement Made Us,” about his father's experience as part of the U.S. Civil Rights Movement.
+In May 2022, David published a book with HarperCollins titled, “The Movement Made Us,” about his father's experience as part of the U.S. civil rights movement.

 In February 2023, David aired a 6-minute story on ESPN’s Outside the Lines/SportsCenter on the Orangeburg Massacre: an event from 1968 involving athletes in the civil rights movement, when police shot 31 Black students on the campus of South Carolina State College and killed three young men.
 His podcast series “Rap Stories” premiered in June 2023.

 Valeria Fernandez (2018 Prize Recipient)

-Valeria recently published a personal story for PRI's “The World” about getting vaccinated for COVID-19 while being pregnant in May, 2021.
-Additionally, in May 2021, she began airing a new radio show, “Comadres al Aire”.
+In May 2021, Valeria published a personal story for PRI's “The World” about getting vaccinated for COVID-19 while pregnant.
+Additionally, she began airing a new radio show, “Comadres al Aire”.

 palabra., a growing multimedia platform supporting National Association of Hispanic Journalists (NAHJ) freelance journalist members, named Valeria editor in 2021.
 In January 2022, Valeria was named a Fellow for the Emerson Collective to launch Altavoz Lab, a collaborative project within palabra. to strengthen reporting at community outlets that serve people of color and immigrants.

 Michelle García (2021 Prize Recipient)

 In June 2021, Michelle's piece, “The Media Isn’t Ready to Cover Climate Apartheid”, which was among the pieces featured by the American Mosaic Journalism Award judges, was selected as a winner for the 2021 Covering Climate Now award.

-As of December 2021, Michelle is working on a book titled "Anima Sola" with Viking Books.
+As of December 2021, Michelle is working on a book titled Anima Sola with Viking Books.